phineas-pta/comfy-trt-test/README.md

 work-in-progress
 - [x] conversion script in CLI
 - [x] add new loader node
-- [ ] unload model when not in use
+- [ ] keep model in VRAM after use
 - [ ] conversion in GUI (rewrite loader node)
 - [ ] re-use engine from A1111 (conversion in GUI)
 - [ ] make it more automatic / user-friendly / compatible with `ComfyUI-Manager`